jproyo/test-runner/README.md

 - `server/src/Runner`: Program that uses the effects and composes them to fulfill the requirements.
 - `server/test`: Test of Programs

+## TODO
+There are several improvements and implementations that I would have liked to do in order to provide a more robust implementation.
+Things that are pending are the following:

+- Implement a WebSocket mechanism to get the Status of the Test Suite Running instead of Polling for the status every second.
+- Implement some security mechanism between the UI and the Backend
+- Implement a more dynamic solution for injecting dynamic code in the testing from the UI

 ## Building and Running the Program

 The program provides a `Makefile` to help the user to build and start the project easily.

-> NOTE: By default the server will start in port 7001.
-If you have any issue with that port it can be changed in the configuration file `server/app/conf.yaml` or providing the environment variable `TEST_RUNNER_PORT`.
+> NOTE: By default, the server will start in port 7001.
+If there is any issue with the port, it can be changed in the configuration file `server/app/conf.yaml` or by providing the environment variable `TEST_RUNNER_PORT`.

 ### Prerequisites